 If that isn't lovely enough, The Tonti family produces award winning Extra Virgin Olive Oil, and I can attest to its quality and deliciousness!
 This family is a delight and graciously open their home & celebration to us during our Olive Harvest Tour each fall.

-Betty and her partner Matteo have shared their creative talents with Florence and the world through their projects like the shop, their 2 hotels & café.
+Betty and her partner Matteo Perducca have shared their creative talents with Florence and the world through their projects like their shop, 2 hotels & café.

 Last but definitely not least is Curious Appetite.